-Request for an appeal: The appeal may be requested in writing or orally, however oral requests for appeals must be followed in writing.
+Request for an appeal: The appeal may be requested in writing or orally.

-Timeframe for resolution an appeal: Standard appeals must be resolved within 30 days of receipt of the appeal, with a 14 day extension possible if additional information is required.
+Timeframe for resolution an appeal: Standard appeals must be resolved within 30 days of receipt of the appeal, with a 14 day extension possible if additional information is required or if the member requests it.
 Members may request that NH Healthy Families review the Notice of Adverse Action to verify if the right decision has been made.

-Request for an expedited appeals: Expedited appeals may be filed when either NH Healthy Families or the member’s provider determines that the time expended in a standard resolution could seriously jeopardize the member’s life or health or ability to attain, maintain, or regain maximum function.
+Request for an expedited appeal: Expedited appeals may be filed when either NH Healthy Families or the member’s provider determines that the time taken for a standard resolution could seriously jeopardize the member’s life or health or ability to attain, maintain, or regain maximum function.

 Timeframe for resolution of an expedited appeal: